Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

-The left panel of Fig.~\ref{Fig:FluxPenetration-MagPeaks}(a) schematically represents a superconducting film fully penetrated by magnetic flux under a perpendicular applied magnetic field $H$ after zero-field cooling (ZFC)~\cite{schuster1994observation,schuster1995discontinuity}.
-We observe five dark discontinuity lines, or d-lines, where $\bm{J}$ changes its direction, shielding flux more efficiently.
-They define two trapezoidal and two triangular current domains in the sample.
-The magneto-optical (MO) image at 11.0~Oe demonstrates that flux penetrates uniformly from the edges toward the center of the pristine film as ${H}$ is increased.
-This is manifested by bright, flux-filled regions surrounding the dark shielded central portion of the sample.
-At 62.0~Oe, we observe the four expected domains for the fully penetrated film.
+The left panel of Fig.~\ref{Fig:FluxPenetration-MagPeaks}(a) schematically represents a superconducting film fully penetrated by flux under a perpendicular magnetic field $H$ after zero-field cooling (ZFC)~\cite{schuster1994observation,schuster1995discontinuity}.
+We observe five dark discontinuity lines, or d-lines, shielding flux more efficiently where $\bm{J}$ changes its direction.
+The magneto-optical (MO) image at 11.0~Oe demonstrates that flux penetrates from the edges toward the center of the pristine film as ${H}$ is increased.
+This is manifested by bright, flux-filled regions surrounding the dark, shielded central portion of the sample.
+At 62.0~Oe, we observe the expected domains for the fully penetrated film.
+Although the resolution of MOI reveals an apparently continuous flux front, the superconductor is in fact permeated by quantized flux lines, or vortices~\cite{Mints1981,Blatter1994}.

-In contrast, a groove across the shortest symmetry line of the rectangular film creates a WL and defines two apparently disconnected pristine regions (PR).
+In contrast, a groove across the shortest symmetry line of the film creates a WL, defining two apparently disconnected pristine regions (PR).
 Since the WL has a lower $J_c$ than the PR, $\bm{J}$ needs to bend away from the groove, resulting in the central diamond-shaped domain represented in Fig.~\ref{Fig:FluxPenetration-MagPeaks}(b)~\cite{polyanskii1996magneto,johansen2019transparency,colauto2021measurement}.
 In the limiting case when the depicted angle $\alpha$~=~45$^\circ$, no current is able to flow through the WL, i.e., $J_c^{\text{WL}} = 0$.
-MOI for GF01 at 13.9~Oe reveals that, although the flux front has reached only a small portion of the PR, the WL is fully penetrated\textemdash a consequence of its weaker magnetic shielding capacity.
-At 145.4~Oe, the triangular and diamond-shaped domains can be clearly distinguished.
-Contrary to the schematic representation, MOI for GF01 reveals $\alpha>45^\circ$ and a faded dark vertical d-line inside the diamond-shaped domain.
-These effects happen because $J_c^{\text{WL}} > 0$, meaning that a fraction of $\bm{J}$ is able to flow through the WL, as we will discuss ahead.
-The dark scratches above the diamond-shaped and bottom triangular domains are defects on the MO indicator and do not interfere with the flux penetration into the sample or the presented data analysis.
+MOI for GF01 at 13.9~Oe reveals that the WL is fully penetrated\textemdash a consequence of its weaker shielding capacity.
+At 145.4~Oe, the diamond-shaped domain can be clearly distinguished.
+Contrary to the representation, MOI shows $\alpha>45^\circ$ and a faded dark vertical d-line appears inside the diamond.
+These effects happen because $J_c^{\text{WL}} > 0$, meaning that a fraction of $\bm{J}$ is able to flow through the WL.
+The dark scratches above the diamond-shaped and bottom triangular domains are defects on the MO indicator and do not interfere with the flux penetration into the sample.